top of page

 Everyone’s experiences are shaped by their cultural background, identity, and lived experiences.

-Culturally sensitive counselling acknowledges and respects these influences, ensuring that therapy is tailored to your unique values, beliefs, and worldview.
-This approach fosters an inclusive and affirming space where diverse perspectives are honored, and individuals are seen and understood.
-By integrating cultural awareness into the therapeutic process, we work together to explore challenges in a way that aligns with your identity, community, and personal experiences.
+Culturally sensitive counselling acknowledges and honors these influences, ensuring that therapy is not only tailored to your individual values, beliefs, and worldview but also respectful of your cultural context.
+This approach creates an inclusive, affirming space where all perspectives are valued, and each person is seen, heard, and understood.
+By integrating cultural awareness and humility into the therapeutic process, the focus remains on exploring challenges in a way that aligns with your identity, community, and personal experiences.

 Modalities I Use